nicoca20/pulser/README.md

 [![SHL-0.51 license](https://img.shields.io/badge/license-SHL--0.51-green)](LICENSE)

 **Pulser** is a SystemVerilog-based hardware project for generating precisely timed output pulses with configurable parameters.
 It includes a complete RTL implementation, simulation environment, and auto-generated register files.
 Each pulser instance is configurable and controllable via the Open Bus Interface (OBI).
+## Pulser Configuration

+For detailed instructions on configuring and operating the pulser, see the [Pulser Configuration Guide](./doc/pulser_usage.md).

 ## Features